I will create a design focused on your life, rather than applying a ready-made solution.

 If you would like to the project to go out to tender, I can prepare a specification document outlining the precise work to be undertaken, such as the construction methods and materials to be used.
 This will be sent to the contractors along with the design, contract documentation and any other relevant drawings so they can quote for the work on an equal basis.

-Once you have chosen your contractor and the build gets underway, you can opt for me to make regular site visits to ensure the landscapers and other professionals deliver your garden as planned.
+Once you have chosen your contractor and the build gets underway, you can opt for me to make regular site visits to ensure that your garden is delivered as planned.